How to do the Mestia to Ushguli Trek in 3 days

 Some people start hiking from Mestia to Ushguli on the same day, but I wouldn’t recommend it.

-For one, you’d be tired from the long drive, for two, it’d already be 4-5 PM and for three, Mestia is quite nice to explore for an afternoon.
+For one, you’d be tired from the long drive.
+Second, it’d already be 4-5 PM – too late to start.
+Third, Mestia is quite nice to explore for a day or two, or even just an afternoon.

 Go check in at one of the hundred+ guesthouses (I recommend N&N Guesthouse) and go up the northern slope of the village to get amazing views of the whole valley.